lukas681/Measure-Detector-UI/README.md

         --------------------------------------
 # Interfaces

-You have access to the following interfaces acompanying the application:
+You have access to the following interfaces acompanying the application (Standard Ports):

 * Swagger: Login -> Administration/Api
 * JobRunR (Tracks the background jobs) -> :8000
 * Main Application ->
+* measure detector listener: 8081

 # Software Stack